 - Listen to cultural music

 Ultimately, teach your child about all the positives that their bi-racial status offers them.
-They are the best of both worlds and have the potential to achieve great things just like everybody else.
+Growing up mixed race means they are the best of both worlds and have the potential to achieve great things just like everybody else.

 2) Create a space for both black and white family members to mix